roderickperez/open-DARTS/paper.md

 - The timestep loop is written in Python, so one can adjust it for needs This makes DARTS attractive for teaching and for users who don't know C++ language.

+DARTS is designed to use Python as its user interface.
+Python has several advantages, including being open-source and widely used in educational and research institutions for both introductory and advanced programming.
+Additionally, Python provides the hosting platform Python Package Index (PyPI), which allows for easy installation of third-party modules such as DARTS.
+Furthermore, the use of Python in DARTS distinguishes it as one of the few reservoir simulators with advanced capabilities that is not reliant on proprietary software.
+This significantly reduces the entry barrier for researchers and students interested in energy transition applications for the subsurface.

 # Acknowledgements

 The authors would like to acknowledge the Netherlands eScience Center for the funding provided under grant number NLESC.OEC.2021.026.